sitaocheng/sitaocheng.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Sitao Cheng.
 I am a first-year Ph.D.
 Student at University of Waterloo, fortunate to be advised by Prof. [Victor Zhong](https://www.victorzhong.com/).
 I closely work with Prof. [Liangming Pan](https://liangmingpan.bio/) and Prof. [Jie Fu](https://bigaidream.github.io/).
-Previously, I was a research scholar at [UCSB NLP Group](http://nlp.cs.ucsb.edu/), advised by Prof. [William Wang](https://sites.cs.ucsb.edu/~william/index.html).
+Previously, I was a research scholar at UCSB NLP Group, advised by Prof. [William Wang](https://sites.cs.ucsb.edu/~william/index.html).
 I obtained my Master's degree from Nanjing University.
 I also worked as a research intern at [Microsoft Research Asia](https://www.microsoft.com/en-us/research/group/data-knowledge-intelligence/).

 My research interest lies in advancing the reasoning capabilities of language models (LMs).
-I have experience on Language Agents, RAG and Neural-Symbolic Reasoning.
+I have experience on Language Agents, Reinforcement Learning, RAG and Neural-Symbolic Reasoning.
 Currently, I am doing research on the following topics:

 1. Automatic Reward Modeling (e.g., exploration of differentiable evolutionary meta-reward).
 2. Understanding the Role of RL and Generalization to Compositional Reasoning (e.g., how training strategies might affect generalizability, does RL really incentives new skills or merely amplifies).